This ain’t your daddy’s underoos...

 Toomes keeps the jewel of his efforts for himself – an iron-winged flight suit – dubbing himself the scavenger of the skies, The Vulture.
 “Times are changing – we need to change with them.”
 The second ever Spider-Man villain (appearing in The Amazing Spider-Man #2, 1963), in this age where it has become obvious that corporations are screwing the little guy, we empathize wholeheartedly with Toomes, and he doesn’t come off as inherently evil, but rather, a good man doing the wrong things for the right reasons.
 (Is that the name of a country song?)

-Skip forward to the present, with Spider-Man performing numerous good deeds in his New York borough (including stopping a bicycle thief and helping little old ladies), and reporting them daily in hopeful phone calls to Stark’s assistant Happy Hogan (the man-shaped-like-a-balloon-clown Jon Favreau), who keeps impatiently snubbing him…
+Skip forward to the present, with Spider-Man performing numerous good deeds in his New York borough (including stopping a bicycle thief and helping little old ladies), and reporting them daily in hopeful phone calls to Stark’s assistant Happy Hogan (the man-shaped balloon-clown Jon Favreau), who keeps impatiently snubbing him…

 Meanwhile, teen life goes on, as Peter tries to reconcile his newfound powers with school, homework, his crush (Laura Harrier as Liz) and his best buds (Jacob Batalon as Ned, who would discover Peter’s secret identity, and give Peter a comic relief sounding board).
 Peter’s busy-time as Spider-Man is explained away to friends as his “Stark Internship.”